T3-yang/t3-tech-solutions-website/README.md

 ## 🤝 Support

 For questions or support regarding this website:
-- Email: contact@t3techsolutions.com
+- Email: T3-Tech-Solutions@Outlook.com
 - Check the App Store for app-related support

 ---

-**Built with ❤️ for showcasing innovative iOS applications**
+**Built with ❤️ for T3 Technology Solutions - showcasing innovative iOS applications**